IMPORTANT INFORMATION ON THE DROUGHT

 Communicate with your neighbors and Ditch Riders.
 Good communication is what drives a cooperative system.
 Call the District office 24-48 hours prior to wanting the water turned on and let your Ditch Rider (and neighbor, if applicable) know 24 hours before you are going to be finished with the water so the Ditch Rider can make necessary adjustments to his system and reserve the water in the reservoirs for release at a later date.
 Open canals do not work like faucets.
 Changes in canal flows can take up to 24-30 hours to show after adjustments have been made.
 Move your sprinklers more often.
 Although this is burdensome, it will save water.
 Small cuts to diversions and attention to runoff or waste can pay large dividends towards the end of the irrigation season.

 It is important that everyone be patient.
 There will be interruptions in service at times.
 There will be fluctuations in water flows as we do our best to conserve reservoir water.
-Regular mechanical demossing operations will continue throughout the season.
-As everyone has experienced in the last several years, the use of mechanical demossing does cause limited interruptions in service during the procedures.
+Regular mechanical moss removal operations will continue throughout the season.
+As everyone has experienced in the last several years, the use of mechanical moss removal does cause limited interruptions in service during the procedures.

 The following are some general conservation measures that will help conserve water:

 Inspect your system before water starts to flow.
 Make sure the ditches are clean and free from weeds, sediment or other debris which can slow water velocity, affect delivery rate and increase evaporation.
-Consider lining ditches with concrete or plastic.
+Consider piping or lining your ditches with plastic or some type of waterproof membrane.
 This could avoid significant losses, which often occurs in ditches.
 Make sure structures like headgates, drop structures and pipe inlets are strong and functional.
 A washed-out ditch structure could mean a lot of water lost.
 Make sure ditch banks are firm and not burrowed into by rodents.
 Rodent holes could cause leakage or failures.
-Make sure your pump is operating at peak efficiency.
+Make sure your pump is operating at peak efficiency and repair or replace sprinkler heads to keep them operating efficiently.
 Adequate maintenance will improve efficiency, guard against water loss and avoid shutdowns.

-At this time we are estimating the water supply should make it through approximately September 15th.
+At this time we are estimating the water supply should make it into approximately the last week of September.
 If we have several 100 degree days it could be sooner, or if we are fortunate enough to have rains throughout the summer is could last longer.